Sign In / Sign Out

 At which ceremony will my name be read?

-Graduates cross the stage and receive individual recognition at Graduate Commencement, college convocation and special interest convocation events.
+Doctoral candidates cross the stage and receive individual recognition at Graduate Commencement.
+Master degree candidates are hooded at Graduate Commencement but are not individually recognized and do not cross the stage.
+Students are individually recognized and cross the stage at college convocation and special interest convocation events.
 A full list of ceremonies can be viewed HERE.

 I want to participate in graduation in a different semester.
 How do I do that?